joaom182/learn-graphql-prisma/README.md

 }
 ```

-> Then run `npx prisma generate` - this will emit the generated TypeGraphQL classes to the @generated/type-graphql folder inside node_modules.
+> Then run `npx prisma generate` - this will emit the generated TypeGraphQL classes to the `src/prisma/generated/type-graphql` folder

 # Running migrations